 Our Social Sciences course is specifically designed to provide you with choice and flexibility.
-The core modules of Politics and International Relations, Sociology and Academic Skills equip you with the essential foundations in analytical and problem-solving skills.
-These modules are supported by optional modules in History and Criminology, where you can study areas as diverse as the consequences of crime, behavioural economics and conformity.
+The core modules of Sociology or History both allow you to develop your critical analysis skills and place your learning in context.
+Through Academic Skills you will be equipped with essential foundations in analytical and problem-solving skills.

 Lectures and seminars provide the academic framework for the Social Sciences course and are complemented by a range of other activities such as case-studies, modelling and project work.
-You will have plenty of contact with staff who will teach you, with 19 hours per week of contact time and up to 4 hours per week of English Language.
+You will have plenty of contact with staff who will teach you, with 18 hours per week of contact time and up to 5 hours per week of English Language.
 This will leave any remaining time for independent learning, researching and preparing for assessments, lectures and seminars.
 Assessments will take a variety of different forms allowing you to demonstrate a range of skills.